kevinmcgregor/website/content/posts/postdoc_ad.md

 The total salary for the will be $55,000 per year plus.
 Anticipated start date is July 1, 2025, for a period of two years.

 **Application:**
-Please submit an application to either [Kevin McGregor](kevin.mcgregor@umanitoba.ca), or to [Saman Muthukumarana](saman.muthukumarana@umanitoba.ca) by March 15, 2025.
+Please submit an application to either Kevin McGregor (kevin.mcgregor@umanitoba.ca), or to Saman Muthukumarana (saman.muthukumarana@umanitoba.ca) by March 15, 2025.
 A complete application includes a CV, research statement, and two letters of reference sent directly from the referees.